Robot-Will/Stino/README.md

 ![Stino Languages](http://robot-will.github.com/Stino/images/setting.png)

 ## Translations
 Stino is a multi-language software and you can select your favorite language.
 All translations are stored in files in `language` folder.
-The translation files' name is the abbravation of the language according  to the ISO standard (http://en.wikipedia.org/wiki/List_of_ISO_639-1_codes).
-Currently, most of these files are generated from Arduino Translations (http://playground.arduino.cc/Main/LanguagesIDE).
+The translation files' name is the abbravation of the language according  to the [ISO standard](http://en.wikipedia.org/wiki/List_of_ISO_639-1_codes).
+Currently, most of these files are generated from [Arduino Translations](http://playground.arduino.cc/Main/LanguagesIDE).
 As the translation files are automatically generated, the translations are not complete.
 You can improve the translation and make it better.

 ![Stino Languages](http://robot-will.github.com/Stino/images/languages.png)